nahidp/ML-Tasks/Bank-Marketing-2/README.md

 - https://archive.ics.uci.edu/ml/datasets/Congressional+Voting+Records
 - https://archive.ics.uci.edu/ml/datasets/Iris

-I Apply the SVM, k-NN and RFs algorithms to the three new data sets, using tenfold cross validation, to obtain the average accuracies over the ten folds.
+I Apply the SVM, k-NN and RFs algorithms to the three new data sets, using 10-fold cross validation, to obtain the average accuracies over the ten folds.

 A table showing the average accuracies of the three algorithms against all four data sets is then illustrated.